 In the case of a REIT which is a partner in a partnership, Treasury Regulations provide that the REIT will be deemed to own its proportionate share of the assets of the partnership and will be deemed to be entitled to the income of the partnership attributable to such share.
 In addition, the character of the assets and gross income of the partnership will retain the same character in the hands of the REIT for federal income tax purposes.
-Thus, the Company's proportionate share of the assets, liabilities and items of income of the Operating Partnership and the Property Partnerships will be treated as assets, liabilities and items of income of the Company for purposes of applying the REIT requirements described herein.
+Thus, the Company's proportionate share treated as assets, liabilities and items of income of the Company for purposes of applying the REIT requirements described herein.

 Rents received by the Company will qualify as "rents from real property" in satisfying the gross income requirements for a REIT described above only if several conditions are met.
 First, the amount of rent must not be based in whole or in part on the income or profits of any person.
 An amount received or accrued generally will not be excluded from the term "rents from real property" solely by reason of being based on a fixed percentage or percentages of receipts or sales.
-Second, the Code provides that rents received from a tenant will not qualify as "rents from real property" in satisfying the gross income tests if the REIT, or an owner of 10% or more of the REIT, directly or constructively, owns 10% or more of such tenant.
+Second, the Code provides that rents received from a tenant will not qualify as "rents from real property" in satisfying the gross income tests if the REIT, or one or more owners of 10% or more of the REIT, directly or constructively, own in the aggregate 10% or more of such tenant.
 Third, if rent attributable to personal property, leased in connection with a lease of real property, is greater than 15% of the total rent received under the lease, then the portion of rent attributable to such personal property will not qualify as "rents from real property."
 Finally, for rents received to qualify as "rents from real property," the REIT generally must not operate or manage the property or furnish or render services to the tenants of such property, other than through an independent contractor from whom the REIT derives no revenue, except that the Company may directly perform certain services other than services which are not "usually or customarily rendered" in connection with the rental space for occupancy only and are considered "rendered to the occupant" of the property.
-For taxable years of the Company beginning on or after January 1, 1998, a de minimus amount of up to 1% of the gross income received by the Company from each property is permitted to be from the provision of non-customary services without disqualifying all other amounts received form such property as "rents from real property."
-However, such de minimus amount itself will not qualify as "rents from real property" for purposes of the 75% and 95% gross income tests.
+For taxable years of the Company beginning on or after January 1, 1998, a de minimis amount of up to 1% of the gross income received by the Company from each property is permitted to be from the provision of non-customary services without disqualifying all other amounts received from such property as "rents from real property."
+However, such de minimis amount itself will not qualify as "rents from real property" for purposes of the 75% and 95% gross income tests.
+In addition, for taxable years of the Company beginning on or after January 1, 2001, the Company may furnish certain services (including "non-customary" services) through a taxable REIT subsidiary ("TRS").
+A TRS includes a corporation other than a REIT in which a REIT directly or indirectly holds stock and that has made a joint election with the REIT to be treated as a TRS.
+A TRS is subject to federal income tax at regular corporate rates.